sisoe24/nukeserversocket/README.md

 #### 1.4.2.3.
 Connection timeouts

 - The server connection will shutdown after 5 minutes of inactivity.
-- The socket server will shutdown after 30 seconds if did not received any request.
+- The socket server will shutdown after 30 seconds if it doesn't receive any request.
 - The socket client will shutdown after 10 seconds if could not initiate a connection.

 ## 1.5.
 Settings